-Improvements in strategic and operational plans are the focus of management to grow market share in the consumer electronics and branded consumer durables sectors, both locally and offshore.
+Consumer demand will probably remain constrained and trading conditions challenging, in the immediate future.
+The Group looks towards maintaining its current market share.
+The focus of management is to grow both local and offshore market share in the consumer electronics and branded consumer durables sectors.
 This, coupled with the expanded offshore territories that the Group trades in, should increase the contribution from these businesses in future years.
+The Groups local project's division continues to explore business opportunities that could increase profitability.
+The Group is exploring new markets for their products as well as introducing new line-ups into its existing markets.